tigattack/blog.tiga.tech/content/posts/apc-nmc2-firmware-recovery/index.md

 Once you receive the `BM>` prompt, you know for sure that your NMC is in BM mode and has experienced some form of unrecoverable firmware failure.

-If you can't get the prompt, double check your physical connections and serial terminal settings.
+If you can't get the prompt, double-check your physical connections and serial terminal settings.
 You could also try connecting with a baud rate of 9600.
 While this is the baud rate for the BM on the NMC3, it's also the baud rate for AOS on the NMC2.
 So, if you have a NMC2 and this works, you're likely in luck and have nothing more to do! 🎉

 ### Flashing Firmware to the NMC